annabelledamerum/wastewater-dnaseq/README.md

 2. The parameter `--database` is used to change taxonomy profiler and database.
 It has a default value 'sourmash-zymo'.
 You can skip this if you don't want to change it.
 3. The parameters `--awsregion`, `--awsqueue`, `-work-dir`, and `--outdir` are required when running on AWS Batch, the latter two must be directories on S3.
 4. The parameter `-r` will run a specific release of the pipeline.
 If not specified, it will run the the `main` branch instead.
-5. The parameter `-name` will add a title to the report.
-This is optional.

 There are many other options built in the pipeline to customize your run and handle specific situations, please refer to the [Usage Documentation](docs/usage.md).